Bipartisan policing deal unlikely this week in blow to talks - WTMJ

 Associated Press

-Despite a “June or bust” goal set by chief GOP negotiator Sen. Tim Scott of South Carolina, the Senate was expected to leave town for a two-week recess after Thursday’s session without a final compromise, according to two Democratic aides who described the status of talks on condition of anonymity.
-No. 2 Senate GOP leader John Thune affirmed that expectation to reporters.
+Despite a “June or bust” goal set by chief GOP negotiator Sen. Tim Scott of South Carolina, the Senate was expected to leave town for a two-week recess after Thursday’s session without a final compromise, according to three senators.

+“The bill is not complete.
+We’re still exchanging paper,” said Sen. Cory Booker, D-N.J., one of the bargainers, affirming it was unlikely lawmakers would announce a final deal Thursday.

+Another negotiator, No. 2 Senate Democratic leader Dick Durbin of Illinois, said lawmakers hoped to produce an overall framework that would leave them with “putting pen to paper to work out the details.”
+Agreeing to the specifics of a compromise has been a chief hurdle for months.

-A last-minute turnaround was possible, or negotiators could continue their efforts once Congress returns next month from a recess.
+A last-minute turnaround was possible.
+At the very least, negotiators seemed likely to resume their efforts once Congress returns next month from recess.

-But a failure to nail down a full agreement Thursday on legislation aimed at curbing the use of force by police and making them more accountable for abuses would be a blow to lawmakers’ efforts to address an issue that has roiled the country since last year.
-Bargainers have already spent months trying to resolve differences, reflecting the complex web of issues and political imperatives that have prevented congressional action so far.
+But a failure to nail down a full agreement Thursday on legislation aimed at curbing the use of force by police and making them more accountable for abuses would be a further blow to lawmakers’ efforts, draining away more time as they address an issue that came to the forefront last year with Floyd’s killing.
+Bargainers have already spent months trying to resolve differences, reflecting the complex web of issues and political imperatives that have prevented action so far.

-According to people familiar with the talks, the two most divisive issues have been whether and how to make individual police officers accused of abuses liable for civil penalties and whether to make it easier to bring criminal cases against officers for excessive use of force.
+According to people familiar with the talks, the two most divisive issues have been Democrats’ efforts to make individual police officers accused of abuses liable for civil penalties and whether to make it easier to bring criminal cases against officers for excessive use of force.

 Last month, lawmakers missed a May 25 deadline set by President Joe Biden.
-That date marked the one-year anniversary of when Floyd, a Black man, died under the knee of a Minneapolis police officer who has since been convicted in his killing.
+That date marked one year since Floyd, a Black man, died under the knee of a white Minneapolis police officer, who has since been convicted in his killing.

 The further into the year the talks remain unresolved, the more next year’s elections for congressional control will make bipartisan cooperation harder.
 Efforts to curb police practices are entwined with public concerns about race and crime, and all are potent, emotional issues for both parties to use as they appeal to their most ardent base voters.

-Floyd’s death ignited racial justice protests across the country, was a campaign issue during President Donald Trump’s failed reelection bid and prompted debates over crime and authorities’ use of force that rage still.
-An agreement would let each party assert it’s addressed a consuming national problem, while a stalemate would let each blame the other and fuel next year’s campaigns for control of Congress.
+Floyd’s death, which ignited racial justice protests across the country, was a campaign issue during President Donald Trump’s failed reelection bid and prompted debates over crime and authorities’ use of force that rage still.
+An agreement would let each party assert it has addressed a consuming national problem, while a stalemate would let each blame the other and fuel next year’s political campaigns.

-The talks have been closely watched by powerful outside groups representing police and sheriff organizations, civil rights organizations and Floyd’s relatives, who have attracted frequent media attention and had meetings with Biden and members of Congress.

 The Democratic-led House approved a wide-ranging bill overhaul in March that’s gone nowhere in the 50-50 Senate, with Republicans arguing it goes too far.
 Democrats blocked a Senate GOP measure last year, saying it was too weak.